If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 - Install and configure Google Calendar Connector Web Service.
 For instructions, see Google Calendar Connector Web Service Installation and Configuration Guide.

-Important: When you set up the web service, make sure you don't set up the Google Calendar Connector Sync Service.
+Important: When you set up the web service, make sure you do not set up the Google Calendar Connector Sync Service.

-- Create the following registry key and accompanying string value on each computer where GSSMO is installed.
+- Create the following registry key and accompanying string value on each client machine where GSSMO is installed.
 If you're running a 32-bit version of Outlook on a 64-bit version of Windows, create this registry key in the correct location for 32-bit applications.
-For details, see the instructions on using the Windows registry at Configure limits and options through the registry.
+For details, see these instructions on using the Windows registry at Configure options through the registry.

 - Registry key— HKEY_CURRENT_USER\Software\Google\Google Apps Sync\CalendarSync